 How to Make a Horseradish Cream:

-While there are a few more things on this sandwich, I wanted to mainly talk about the ingredients that require work, like this horseradish cream.
+While there are a few more things on this roast beef sandwich, I wanted to mainly talk about the ingredients that require work, like this horseradish cream.
 So the last thing we are going to look at is the sauce that goes on it.
 It has a bit going on, but dang is it worth it.
 Ready?!
 Mayo, sour cream, cream cheese, fresh grated horseradish, chiffonade basil, chopped chives, parmesan cheese, salt and pepper, and Worcestershire sauce.
 Deep breath.

 Whisk all of those tasty ingredients together in a medium size bowl and you’re good.
 Promise this horseradish cream is worth it ok?
 This sauce goes awesome on a ton of different things so be sure to try it out.
-Now it’s about assembly so stack this roasted beef sandwich recipe high and enjoy it dang it!
+Now it’s about assembly so stack this roast beef sandwich recipe high and enjoy it dang it!

 Roast Beef Sandwich Recipe with Horseradish Cream